recklessracoon/memocutter/README.md

 # Used libraries

-Wrapper for ffmpeg, a linux command line tool to edit audio and video files https://github.com/WritingMinds/ffmpeg-android-java
+Wrapper for ffmpeg, a linux command line tool to edit audio and video files\n https://github.com/WritingMinds/ffmpeg-android-java

 Easy way to include an AppIntro in your android project